Omni-rs/examples/examples/evm-simple-encoding-passing-args/README.md

 # EVM: Simple Encoding Passing Arguments Example

-This example shows how to generate transaction payloads within a Near smart contract when we send the full `EVMTransaction` as arguments to the function.
+This example shows how to generate an EVM transaction payload within a Near smart contract when we send the full `EVMTransaction` as arguments to the function.

 To run this example, run the following command from the root folder: